 We have been told that “you can’t default to maximum risk.”
 While we can’t default to maximum (the old pre-risk-assessment standards term), we can–and in many audits should–assess control risk at high (the present risk assessment term).

 First, the auditor should determine the existence and location of risks–the purpose of risk assessment procedures.
 Once risk assessment procedures (walkthroughs, inquiries, analytics, etc.) are performed, we know more about what the risks are and where they are.
-Then we can assess control risk (CR) at whatever level we desire (if CR is below high, then controls must be tested to support the lower risk assessment).
+Then—if controls are appropriately designed and working—we can assess control risk (CR) at whatever level we desire.
+If CR is assessed at below high, then controls must be tested to support the lower risk assessment.